 Sanctions may be levied on a student that restrict or deny the rights and privileges accorded a student of the University of Chicago.
-Rights and privileges appertaining to the status of a student include (but are not limited to) registration, participation in classes and other instructional activities of the university, taking of examinations and the satisfaction of any other requirement for a degree, application for and receipt of any degree, participation as a student in student activities and organizations and in university ceremonies or official bodies, and use of university facilities.
+Rights and privileges appertaining to the status of a student include (but are not limited to) registration, participation in classes and other instructional activities of the university, taking of examinations and the satisfaction of any other requirement for a degree, application for and receipt of any degree, use of Booth resources such as career and leadership development support, participation as a student in activities, and organizations and in university ceremonies or official bodies, and use of university facilities.